 Peroxisome proliferator activated receptors, PPAR, are categorized as nuclear hormone receptors which form a dimer with retinoid X receptor and function in transcriptional regulation of genes involved in inflammation and lipid metabolism in the skin, liver and adipose tissue.
 Known with isoforms, α, δ and γ, their activating ligands are fatty acids and other lipids.
 However, androgens in vitro have shown no similar effects (androgen synthesis).
 This suggests a role for cofactors such as PPAR ligands such as linoleic acid.

 Catalytic effect of PPAR (peroxisome proliferator-activated receptor) ligands were shown on cellular testosterone activation by which can regulate sebaceous lipids .
 PPAR ligands such as Zileuton or rosiglitazones induce lipogenesis and increase sebum production .
-Sebum excretion is significantly greater in patients with cysts and attempts pharmacologically to reduce the sebum production are a logical approach to acne treatment.
+Sebum excretion is significantly greater in patients with cysts and attempts pharmacologically to reduce the sebum production are a logical approach to acne management.

 The sebaceous glands ( part of sebaceous follicles ) are under endocrine control and so it is not surprising that sebum production shows change according to age and sex of an acne patient.
 Sebum production is dramatically greater than that in females in normal individuals as well as acne patients.
 There is an increase in sebum production with a peak at about age 40.
-Any approach to control androgens appear to be relevant to adult acne since the sebaceous follicle ( sebaceous glands are located in the dermis, the middle layer of skin, secrete oil onto the skin and their overfunction may cause increase in skin’s oil production) is an organ targeted by androgens.
+Any approach to control androgens appear to be relevant to adult acne since the sebaceous follicle ( sebaceous glands are located in the dermis, the middle layer of skin, secrete oil onto the skin and their overfunction may stoke an increase in skin’s oil production) is an organ targeted by androgens.

 Several mechanisms may explain role of C. acnes in development of acne .
 One mechanism seems to be direct effect of C. acnes on keratinocytes through interaction with toll like receptors TLR-2 and TLR-4, which leads to release of inflammatory cytokines such as IL-1alpha and beta, IL-8, GM-CSF and TNF-alpha .